hivdb/chiro-cms/resources/covid-review.md

 In Calu-3 lung epithelial cells and Caco-2 cells, camostat inhibited SARS-CoV and SARS-CoV-2 with EC<sub>50</sub>s generally below 1 μM, while the EC<sub>50</sub>s for nafamostat have been about 10 to 100-fold lower.
 However, the EC<sub>50</sub>s for both drugs against both viruses are considerably higher in Vero cells likely because these cells do not require TMPRSS2 for virus replication[^10.1128/AAC.00819-20][^10.3390/v12060629][^10.26508/lsa.202000786][^10.3390/v12060629][^10.1038/s41586-020-2332-7].
 Two studies have reported that aprotonin, a third serine protease inhibitor available in Russia as an aerosol preparation displayed comparable inhibitory activity to camostat[^10.1101/2020.04.03.024257][^PMID32703818].
 The FDA approved drug, __alpha-1-antitrypsin (A1AT)__ has also been shown to inhibit TMPRSS2 [^10.1101/2020.05.04.077826]; It is being studied in three clinical trials intravenously and via inhalation.

-camostat mesylate 191 is rapidly converted into its active metabolite, 4-(4-
+Camostat mesylate is rapidly converted into its active metabolite, 4-(4-guanidinobenzoyloxy)phenylacetic acid (GBPA) in animals and humans, followed by further conversion of GBPA into the inactive metabolite 4-guanidinobenzoic acid (GBA)

 192 guanidinobenzoyloxy)phenylacetic acid (GBPA) in animals and humans, followed by further